KongBoje/Social_Network/README.md

 Inside the MySQL workbench you have the option to import data into the tables, which I did.

 I have a problem though with MySQL, it is unable to load authentication plugin "caching_sha2_password".

+## Run
+To run it, navigate to the Main class.